saurabhs051/transcript-pro-extension/PRIVACY.md

 1. When you open a YouTube video, the extension accesses the transcript data that YouTube already provides
 2. All transcript processing happens in your browser
 3. No data is sent to external servers
-4. No data is stored beyond your current session (except user preferences)
+4. No data is stored beyond your current session

 ## Permissions Explained